Published: October 26, 2022

 An important (but often overlooked) part of being in a team is about helping and supporting each other to be the very best ‘individuals’ we can be… which is surely what teams are all about… supporting each other, so we can positively communicate and collectively contribute our very best to the task ahead… together… carrying out our individual roles with independent accountability, judgement and vitality, but with an inter-dependency to achieve the agreed tasks and common goals!

-However, what can be overlooked is that that an effective team is made up from a number of individuals, who each have their own motivational wants, needs and desires… reward, recognition, learning, belonging, etc. It is only by understanding and working with the motivational needs of each individual, that we can find the best of team engagement and assure the best business outcomes.
+However, what can be overlooked is that that an effective team is made up from a number of individuals, who each have their own unique life views and experiences of the world, along with their own motivational wants, needs and desires… reward, recognition, learning, belonging, etc. As part of our thinking around Diversity & Inclusion, it is only by taking onboard these unique views – along with understanding and working with the motivational needs of each individual – that we can find the best of team engagement and assure the best business outcomes.